kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/confluent/README.md

 ```

 2. During the script execution the Confluent Operator (Version v0.65.1) will be downloaded ([The logic is in 01_installConfluentPlatform.sh](01_installConfluentPlatform.sh)).
 If there is newer Confluent Operator version please update the link in 01_installConfluentPlatform.sh.
 We use Google Cloud Confluent Operator template [gcp.yaml](gcp.yaml) for installing the Confluent Platform into GKE created K8s cluster.
 The template is copied into the new downloaded Confluent Operator Helm-Chart-Producer directory(see confluent-operator/helm/provider on your local disk).
 Please change this file [gcp.yaml](gcp.yaml) for your setup.
 We use Cloud Region=europe-west1 and Zones=europe-west1-b, europe-west1-c, europe-west1-d.
-The replicas for Kafka Broker and Zookeeper are set to 3 all other replicas=1.
+The replicas for Kafka Broker and Zookeeper are set to 3, Connect to 2, all other replicas to 1.
 The following setup will be provisioned:
 ![GKE cluster deployed pods](images/gke_cluster.png)
 If the GKE cluster is up and running execute the script [01_installConfluentPlatform.sh](01_installConfluentPlatform.sh) manually.